somts/odf-ctd-proc/CTD_PROCESSING.md

 This reads the log file and applies appropriate offset to selected file.

-------------xRange only applies to pressure, otherwise allow to run without arguments
+- Range only applies to pressure, otherwise allow to run without arguments
-------------odf_fit_ctd.py automatically applies coefficients to both sensors if CT
+- odf_fit_ctd.py automatically applies coefficients to both sensors if CT

 ### Fit Temperature data ###
 ```
 ./odf_calibrate_ctd.py ssscc-ssscc -temp [-primary:-secondary] -calib P -order [0,1,2] -xRange [min:max]
 ```

-example:
+*Example:*
 ```
 ./odf_calibrate_ctd.py 03001-03901 -temp -calib P -primary -order 2 -xRange 1000:6000
 ```

 This process reads sbe35 data for selected station casts and compares with ctd bottle data.
 The residual differences are optimized through a polyfit routine and an optimal set of coefficients are recorded in a log file for each station cast.

 *TODO:* need to specify reft_directory in config file and in directory structure for it to work

 Flags: